 Ask those you respect, which teachers, books and websites provide them with inspiration.
 Beseech God to lead you to the ones best suited for you.
 Do not give up.
 Keep trying and searching, until you find the spiritual lifeline you need to survive as a committed Jew.

-Choose one of these four strategies to start with, and strengthen your bond with God.
+Choose one of these five strategies to start with, and strengthen your bond with God.
 Encourage your family and friends to join you as well.

 Just as God did for our ancestors in Egypt, may He use our fortified bond with Him to lift us up from the pit of exile and into His embrace.
 May it be today.